LeBryere/individual-vsix-theme-for-vscode/README.md

 # Individual Theme for VS Code

-   This is the "Individual Theme" for Visual Studio Code, version 0.0.12.
+   This is the `individual-theme-0.0.12.vsix` for Visual Studio Code.
+   This extension provides a highly contrasting theme with vibrant colors, designed to enhance code readability and focus during development.

 ---
 ## Preview